Yahoo DFS Baseball: Wednesday Plays and Strategy

 This article is part of our Yahoo DFS Baseball series.

-Wednesday brings mostly day games across baseball.
-Since we'll need to set our DFS lineups earlier than usual, let's get right down to business and highlight some pitchers and hitters to target.
+Wednesday's action brings a mix of day games and night games across baseball.
+Let's turn our focus to the evening slate and highlight some pitchers and hitters to target for your Yahoo lineups.

 Pitchers